-The most recent summary of trends in CRRU's The state of early childhood education and care in Canada 2012 is included below.
-References and sources are available in the full publication.
+The most recent summary of trends in CRRU's Early childhood education and care in Canada 2019: Summary and analysis of key findings is included below.

 Public funding for child care has modestly increased